CampusAI/CampusAI.github.io/_rl/lecture_11/lecture11.md

 ### Model Predictive Controller (MPC)

+{% include end-row.html %}
+{% include start-row.html %}

 {% include figure.html url="/_rl/lecture_11/si_3.png"%}

+{% include annotation.html %}
-**OBS:** This algorithm works very decently: Replanning after each step compensates for imperfections in model and in planner.
+This algorithm works very decently: Replanning after each step compensates for imperfections in model and in planner.
 We can even plan for shorter horizons or use some very simple planner like random shooting.
+{% include end-row.html %}
+{% include start-row.html %}

 **Problems:**
 - Replanning after every step can be very expensive if we use good planners.